cassandre-tech/cassandre-trading-bot/pages/cassandre/technical_analysis_overview.md

 permalink: technical_analysis_overview.html
 ---

-_we learned the basics of technical analysis thanks to [Technical Analysis For Dummies](https://amzn.to/38TWaQm)._
+{% include note.html content="we learned the basics of technical analysis thanks to [Technical Analysis For Dummies](https://amzn.to/38TWaQm)." %}

 ## Introduction.